Ajmeetkour/ERROR-HANDLING-CODE/README.md

 Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
 Select the "Error" contract from the dropdown menu, and then click on the "Deploy" button.

-Once the contract is deployed, you can interact with it by calling the conditionverification, donation, Totalvalue function.
+Once the contract is deployed, you can interact with it by calling the conditionVerification, donation and Totalvalue function.
 Click on the "Paymentcontract" contract in the left-hand sidebar, and then click on all the functions one by one.
 Finally, click on the "call" button to execute the function and retrieve the  message.

 ## Authors

-Ajmeet kour
+Ajmeet kour @Ajmeetkour

 ## License